SOP 10.12 - Rodent Tail Vein Injections (Rat)

 1. Introduction and Definitions:

-The lateral tail vein is a commonly used injection site in mice and rats.
-The procedure causes only minimal or transient pain and distress and does not require anesthesia in the mouse.
-Anesthesia may be required in rats depending on size and handling familiarity.
+The tail vein is a commonly used injection site in rats.
+The procedure causes only minimal or transient pain and distress, anesthesia may be required in rats depending on size and handling familiarity.

 2. Materials: